davidcolton/WiDSIrelandLab2025/docs/lab-2/readme.md

 In summary, this script loads a text file, splits it into smaller chunks based on the maximum sentence length that a Hugging Face tokenizer can handle, assigns a unique identifier to each chunk, and then prints the total number of chunks created.

 ## Populate the vector database

+NOTE: Population of the vector database may take over a minute depending on your embedding model and service.

 ```python
 ids = vector_db.add_documents(texts)